Kansas: 20th-century state politics

 Kansas was the first state to institute a system of workers' compensation (1910) and to regulate the securities industry (1911).
 Kansas also permitted women's suffrage in 1912, almost a decade before the federal constitution was amended to require it.
 Suffrage in all states would not be guaranteed until ratification of the 19th Amendment to the U.S. Constitution in 1920.

 The council–manager government model was adopted by many larger Kansas cities in the years following World War I while many American cities were being run by political machines or organized crime, notably the Pendergast Machine in neighboring Kansas City, Missouri.
 Kansas was also at the center of Brown v.
-Board of Education of Topeka, a 1954 Supreme Court decision that banned racially segregated schools throughout the U.S., though, infamously, many Kansas residents opposed the decision, and it led to protests in Topeka after the verdict.
+Board of Education of Topeka, a 1954 Supreme Court decision that banned racially segregated schools throughout the U.S.; many Kansas residents opposed the decision, and it led to protests in Topeka after the verdict.

 The state backed Republican Presidential Candidates Wendell Willkie and Thomas E. Dewey in 1940 and 1944, respectively, breaking ranks with the majority of the country in the election of Franklin D. Roosevelt.
 Kansas also supported Dewey in 1948 despite the presence of incumbent president Harry S. Truman, who hailed from Independence, Missouri, approximately 15 mi east of the Kansas–Missouri state line.
 After Roosevelt carried Kansas in 1936, only one Democrat has won the state since, Lyndon B. Johnson in 1964.